imamuratakehiro/Cascade/README.md

 </p>

 # Cascade
-This repository contains codes of Cascade approaches in (URL of the thesis which is going to be published).
+This repository contains codes of Cascade approaches in [Multi-Task Learning Approaches for Music Similarity Representation Learning Based on Individual Instrument Sounds](http://www.apsipa2024.org/files/papers/333.pdf).

 ## About Branches
 The main branch contains the core codes of Cascade approaches.
 The code for each specific method is in the branch.
-The following branch contains the codes of the method that is proposed in (URL of the thesis which is going to be published).
+The following branch contains the codes of the method that is proposed in [Multi-Task Learning Approaches for Music Similarity Representation Learning Based on Individual Instrument Sounds](http://www.apsipa2024.org/files/papers/333.pdf).
 - Cascade-FT

 ## About files